yildirimatcioglu/downsocial-termscondition/README.md

 These Terms govern

-the use of DownSocial, and,
+the use of SaveSocial, and,
 any other related Agreement or legal relationship with the Owner in a legally binding way.
 Capitalized words are defined in the relevant dedicated section of this document.